partiql/partiql-docs/RFCs/0033-graph-query.md

 it can occur as a data source in a `FROM` clause of a query, which is the primary intended usage.

+TODO?
+An example query.
+(Within FROM or independent of it?)

-Computation of a pattern match involves navigation around the graph, but all the graph navigation capabilities are limited to the scope of this computation.
+Computation of a pattern match involves navigation around the graph, but graph navigation capabilities are supported only within the scope of this computation.
 The result table that gets out does not carry any implicit info about the graph's structure, it only carries the "payload" information from the matched graph elements (see RFC-0025).
-In a sense,  what is inside a MATCH expression is a separate query language, distinct from PartiQL, which also has its own distinct evaluation mechanisms.
+In a sense,  what is inside a MATCH expression's pattern is a separate query language, distinct from PartiQL, and this language also has its own distinct evaluation mechanisms.

 ## Relation to GPML and SQL/PGQ